jeanprbt/swiss-solar-panel-segmentation/README.md

     - Run the `preprocessing.ipynb` notebook in the `notebooks/` directory (~500 data points)
     - Directly download the data from this [kaggle dataset](https://www.kaggle.com/datasets/jeanperbet/ml-project-2-solar-panels/data?select=roof_images) (~750 data points)

+3. Decide whether you want to train models on your own or use them pre-trained with the weights we provide.
+In the latter case, you should download the weights from the same [kaggle dataset] as for the previous step.

-3. Run the main notebook `results.ipynb` with training & results parts.
+4. Run the main notebook `results.ipynb` with training & results parts.